easeml/ci/README.md

 ```
 A jupyter notebook showcasing this can be found [here](notebooks/SimpleSampleCalculation.ipynb)

-# Ease.ml CI&CD on buildbot
+# Ease.ml/CI on buildbot

-Ease.ml/CI&CD can be deployed as a service interfacing with a github repository,
+Ease.ml/CI can be deployed as a service interfacing with a github repository,
 deploying models as containers with docker, managing the encrypted datasets and notifying users by email
 the results of their ML CI&CD pipeline.
 For this buildbot is used as a base and Easeml/CI&CD is used as a plugin